Henry Jones

 Overview

-Henry Jones is Lecturer in Translation Studies at the University of Manchester, UK.
-He is a co-coordinator of the Genealogies of Knowledge Research Network and co-editor of the Routledge Encyclopedia of Citizen Media (2021).
+Henry Jones is a Lecturer in Translation Studies.
+He is a co-coordinator of the Genealogies of Knowledge Research Network, co-author of the fourth edition of In Other Words: A coursebook on translation (2026) and co-editor of the Routledge Encyclopedia of Citizen Media (2021).
 His current research and teaching interests include corpus-based methodologies, audiovisual translation studies, medical humanities, media theory and digital culture.

 He is also Principal Investigator on the AHRC-funded project: 'Negotiating distinctions between conventional and alternative medicine in the English- and French-language Wikipedias' (2021-2023).